 database field with an image column.
 The type of the PictureBox.Value property is Object

 which allows for versatile data binding.
 The Value property accepts objects of type Image and strings.
+The string can be expression or string literal.
+The expression should evaluate to

 Binding to a Binary Image